 To achieve this level of shielding, the owners painted all the external walls, floors, and ceilings with semi-conducting electromagnetic field (EMF) blocking paint and linked them all together with wire strips to create a Faraday cage effect.
 The windows were also coated in a transparent EMF-blocking polymer.

 Shielding paint is now easily available to anyone who wants it.
-The best I have found is made by a German company called Yshield.
-Their website has sections for Germany & Austria, Switzerland, Europe, and the rest of the world, and there is also a Yshield website in Australia.
+The best I have found is made by a German company called Yshield, which delivers to most countries around the world.
 The paint can be used to shield radiation from cellphone towers, radar, TV and radio broadcasting antennas, smart meters, mobile phones, cordless (DECT) phones, wireless networks (WLAN), and EMFs from power supply lines.